-If you struggle with joint pain, stiffness or swelling due to arthritis or another joint disorder, you may be a candidate for joint replacement surgery.
+If you struggle with joint pain, stiffness or swelling due to arthritis or another joint disorder, you may be a candidate for joint replacement surgery, also known as arthroplasty.

 Tens of thousands of Americans successfully undergo joint replacement procedures every year, helping them find symptom relief and resume the activities they enjoy.
 With today’s advanced surgical techniques and durable joint implant materials, results are long lasting, too.